My Pet Humans

 “If cats could talk, they wouldn’t.” – Nan Porter

-Mice have moved into the woods behind the fence, and they must be kept from seeking food or shelter inside the house.
-It must be kept secure at all costs, and it is my sworn duty to protect it.
+Mice have moved into the woods behind the fence and must be kept from seeking food or shelter inside the house.
+It must be kept secure at all costs, and my sworn duty is to protect it.
+It’s the duty of any cat that has taken on the responsibility of raising pet humans.

-There’s movement at the fence line, so I dart into the bushes nearest the gate.
+There’s movement at the fenceline.
+I dart into the bushes nearest the gate.
 My black fur blends nicely into the darkening shadows of late afternoon.
-I breathe in the cool air, and I’ve caught the scent of the little beasts.
-Creeping alongside the fence, I pick up the trail of the one mouse brave enough–or stupid enough– to cross under the wooden fence and into the yard.
+I breathe in the cool air and catch the scent of the little beasts.
+Creeping alongside the fence, I pick up the trail of the one mouse brave enough -or stupid enough -to wiggle under the wooden fence and into the yard.
 I will not have it roaming the house, scaring the humans, or stealing our food.

 I follow the scent through the grasses, only to discover the trail growing cold where the vermin must have snuck back to the woods.